Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Introduction

-Typically, if a manifold admits a Ricci flat metric, it will not be unique; rather there will be a moduli space of such metrics.
-Physically, one then expects to find solutions in which the choice of Ricci flat metric on $X$ is slowly varying in four dimensional space-time.
-General arguments imply that such variations must be described by variations of $4$-dimensional fields, governed by an EFT.
-For simplicity, by this \emph{Effective Field Theory} (EFT) we mean a four dimensional field theory that emerges in the small radius limit of $X$, when the geometric data on $\mathbb{R}^4\times X$ restricted to $X$ satisfies the Euler Lagrange equations.
-Thus, the action functional of the EFT is defined on a functional space of geometric data on $\mathbb{R}^4$.
+If the manifold $X$ admits a Ricci flat metric, this metric will often not be unique; rather, there will exist a moduli space of solutions to the Ricci-flat equations.
+Physically, one expects that the fields that specify the choice of the Ricci-flat metric on $X$ will vary slowly as a function of the space-time coordinates on $\mathbb{R}^4$.
+General arguments suggest that these variations must be described by variations of four-dimensional fields, governed by an \emph{Effective Field Theory} (EFT).
+For simplicity, by this EFT we mean the four-dimensional field theory that emerges in the small radius limit of $X$, when the geometric data on $\mathbb{R}^4\times X$ restricted to $X$ satisfies the Euler-Lagrange equations and Poincar\'e invariance on $\mathbb{R}^4$.
+In this limit, the action functional of the EFT is defined on a functional space of geometric data on $\mathbb{R}^4$.

-Given an explicit parametrization of the family of metrics, say $g_{ij}(t_a)$ for some parameters $t_a$, the EFT could be computed explicitly by promoting the parameters $\{ t_a \}$ to $4$-dimensional fields $\{ t_a(x) \}$, substituting this parametrization into the $D$-dimensional action, and expanding in powers of the $4$-dimensional derivatives.
-For the Hilbert-Einstein action, we find the four-dimensional effective action functional
+Given an explicit parametrization of the family of Ricci-flat metrics on $X$ (e.g. $g_{ij}(t_a)$ for some parameters $\{ t_a \}_a$), the EFT action functional can be computed by promoting the parameters $\{ t_a \}_a$ to $4$-dimensional fields $\{ t_a(x) \}_a$, and by determining the 4-dimensional action as a power series derived from the $D$-dimensional action.
+For the Hilbert-Einstein action, if we expand in powers of $4$-dimensional derivatives, we obtain the four-dimensional action functional

-where $y^i$ denotes a local coordinate chart on $X$, $x^\mu$ a local coordinate chart on $\mathbb{R}^4$, and $scal(g)$ is the scalar curvature associated to the $D$ dimensional metric.
-In general, a direct computation of \eqref{action_GR} is impossible.
-This becomes especially clear when one learns that the Ricci flat metrics $g_{ij}$ are not explicitly known for the examples of interest.
+where $y^i$ denotes a local coordinate chart on $X$, $x^\mu$ a local coordinate chart on $\mathbb{R}^4$, and $scal(g)$ is the scalar curvature associated with the $D$-dimensional metric.
+In general, a direct computation of Eq. \eqref{action_GR} is impossible.
+This is largely due to the fact that the Ricci-flat equations cannot be explicitly solved in most of the examples of interest.

-An interesting class of compactifications come from the field theory limit of string theories, where the space-time dimension is $D=10$.
-Requiring $\calN=1$ supersymmetry on the four dimensional EFT and the vanishing of torsion elements, fixes $X$ to be a Calabi-Yau threefold.
-In this case, computing the four dimensional action functional for the $\{ t_a(x) \}$ fields \eqref{action_GR} involves to know the Weil-Petersson metric on the moduli space of K\"ahler Ricci flat metrics on $X$.
+The compactifications derived from the field theory limit of supersymmetric string theories impose further constraints on the four-dimensional EFT.
+In this class of theories, the field theory is defined on a manifold $Y$ of dimension $D=10$.
+Requiring $\calN=1$ supersymmetry on the four dimensional EFT and the vanishing of torsion elements fixes $X$ to be a Calabi-Yau three-fold.
+In this case, the four dimensional action functional for the $\{ t_a(x) \}_a$ fields defined in Eq. \eqref{action_GR} depends on the Weil-Petersson metric on the moduli space of K\"ahler Ricci-flat metrics on $X$.